ranbac/tesseract_chi_sim_2025/README.md

 5. Use split_training_textmultifont.py to create .gt.txt, .tif, .box for ground truth data.
 You can place them in folder: tesstrain/data/ranbac-ground-truth.

 HOW TO PREPARE for data

 Copy all file from langdata folder: ranbac.numbers, ranbac.punc, ranbac.traineddata, ranbac.unicharset, ranbac.wordlist, then place them in folder: tesstrain\data\ranbac

 HOW TO PREPARE Training tools:

 Download from: https://github.com/tesseract-ocr/tesstrain, then extract, you have tesstrain folder.
+Then read Installation.

 HOW TO TRAINING:

+At tesstrain folder, open Git Bash

-Now, you use:  make training MODEL_NAME=ranbac START_MODEL=chi_sim TESSDATA=../tessdata/ MAX_ITERATIONS=20000.
+$ make training MODEL_NAME=ranbac START_MODEL=chi_sim TESSDATA=../tessdata/ MAX_ITERATIONS=20000.

 You can increase MAX_ITERATIONS to 80000 or larger, to achieve best BCER ~ 1%, BWER ~ 5%.